-In the FY 2010 Independent Auditors' Report on Compliance and Other Matters, the auditors concluded that the FBI's financial management systems did not substantially comply with federal financial system requirements and the United States Standard General Ledger at the transaction level as required by the Federal Financial Management Improvement Act of 1996 (FFMIA).
-This non-compliance with the FFMIA was also reported for FY 2009.
+KPMG LLP also issued reports on internal control over financial reporting and on compliance and other matters.
+The auditors did not identify any significant deficiencies in the FY 2011 Independent Auditors' Report on Internal Control over Financial Reporting.
+However, in the FY 2011 Independent Auditors' Report on Compliance and Other Matters, the auditors noted that FBI's financial management systems did not substantially comply with federal financial management system requirements and the application of the U.S. Government Standard General Ledger at the transaction level as required by the Federal Financial Management Improvement Act of 1996 (FFMIA).
+This noncompliance with the FFMIA was also reported for FY 2010.

 The OIG reviewed KPMG LLP's reports and related documentation and made necessary inquiries of its representatives.
-Our review, as differentiated from an audit in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on the FBI's financial statements, conclusions about the effectiveness of internal control, conclusions on whether the FBI's financial management systems substantially complied with the FFMIA, or conclusions on compliance with laws and regulations.
-KPMG LLP is responsible for the attached auditors' reports dated November 3, 2010, and the conclusions expressed in the reports.
+Our review, as differentiated from an audit in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on FBI's financial statements, conclusions about the effectiveness of internal control, conclusions on whether FBI's financial management systems substantially complied with the FFMIA, or conclusions on compliance with laws and regulations.
+KPMG LLP is responsible for the attached auditors' reports dated November 4, 2011, and the conclusions expressed in the reports.
 However, our review disclosed no instances where KPMG LLP did not comply, in all material respects, with U.S. generally accepted government auditing standards.

-FEDERAL BUREAU OF INVESTIGATION ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2010
+FEDERAL BUREAU OF INVESTIGATION ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2011